google/gapid/tut-shaderbound.md

 ---
 layout: default
-title: How do I see the currently bound shader?
+title: How do I see the currently bound shader in GLES?
-sidebar: See bound shaders?
+sidebar: See bound shaders in GLES?
 order: 20
-permalink: /tutorials/seeboundshaders
+permalink: /tutorials/seeboundshaders_gles
 parent: tutorials
 ---